242 High Street,

 No one has favorited this theater yet

-The Odeon Theatre, Bromley, Kent, opened on 21st September 1936 with Max Miller in “Educated Evans”.
+The Odeon Theatre, Bromley, Kent, was one of the original Oscar Deutsch Odeon Theatres and opened on 21st September 1936 with Max Miller in “Educated Evans”.

 All screens were re-furbished in 2001 and the Odeon, Bromley serves as a first run cinema in what today is in reality a location in Southeast outer Greater London.